The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Mechanistic Analysis

 \subsection{Model Internals as Predictors}

 Building on our finding that aligned facts exhibit significantly higher mechanistic similarity, we investigate whether these similarity metrics can predict factual alignment.
-We train a logistic regression classifier using the six similarity metrics as features on a dataset of 240 fact pairs (120 aligned, 120 misaligned) across four models (Qwen-2.5 1B/3B, Qwen-3 1.7B/4B).
+We train a logistic regression classifier using the six similarity metrics as features on a dataset of 360 fact pairs (180 aligned, 180 misaligned) across six models (Llama-3.2 1B/3B, Qwen-2.5 1B/3B, Qwen-3 1.7B/4B).
 We evaluate performance via 5-fold cross-validation to assess both individual feature contributions and combined predictive power.

-\rparagraph{Results and Analysis.} The predictive modeling results in Figure \ref{fig:predictive-modeling} validate the mechanistic basis of factual alignment and reveal which similarity metrics best capture this phenomenon.
-Spearman correlation over attention components emerges as the strongest individual predictor of alignment (ROC-AUC = 0.83), indicating that attention importance hierarchies provide the most reliable measurable signal of factual consistency.
-The combined feature model achieves robust performance (ROC-AUC = 0.81, Accuracy = 0.76), with logistic regression coefficients revealing the underlying computational logic: Spearman attention dominates with a coefficient of 1.36, whereas Pearson correlation gets a negative coefficient: this suggests that linear magnitude similarities actually predict misalignment.
-This convergence in findings between (i) similarity analysis and (ii) predictive modeling shows that mechanistic interpretability can offer not just explanatory insights into model behavior but also practical tools for predicting inconsistencies in LLMs responses for the same factual questions.
+\rparagraph{Results and Analysis.} The predictive modeling results in Figure~\ref{fig:predictive-modeling} validate the mechanistic basis of factual alignment and reveal which similarity metrics best capture this phenomenon.
+Spearman attention emerges as the strongest individual predictor of alignment (ROC-AUC = 0.86, Accuracy = 0.79), indicating that \textit{ranks} of attention components by importance provide the most reliable measurable signal of factual consistency.
+The combined feature model achieves robust performance (ROC-AUC = 0.85, Accuracy = 0.80), with logistic regression coefficients revealing the underlying computational structure: Spearman Attention dominates with a coefficient of 1.53, more than four times larger than the next most discriminative feature (Containment).

+These results demonstrate that mechanistic interpretability offers not just explanatory insights into model behavior but also a practical tool for predicting factual inconsistencies in LLMs' responses..